 Where can you work as a Nurse Midwife?

 A CNM program will make you eligible to work in a variety of healthcare settings, both inpatient and outpatient, including birth centers, hospitals, private clinics, family planning centers, physician’s offices, patient homes and health clinics.
 Those who complete this program go on to work as a Certified Nurse Midwife.
 If this is not the path you have chosen for yourself, here are some other possible career routes you might be interested in:

 - Certified Nursing Assistant (CNA)

 - Perioperative Director

 - Senior CNA

 - Department of Health and Human Services Nurse Midwife

 How much can you earn as a Nurse Midwife?

 A Nurse Midwife earns significantly more than your average BSN holder, LPN or registered nurse.
 The median salary for a CNM is $107,460, according to the Bureau of Labor Statistics (BLS).
-For comparison, an RN makes approximately $68,450 every year, whereas a Nurse Practitioner makes a little over $100,000 on average and a Licensed Practical or Vocational Nurse earns just under $45,000.
+By comparison, an RN makes approximately $68,450 every year, while a Nurse Practitioner makes a little over $100,000 on average and a Licensed Practical or Vocational Nurse earns just under $45,000.
 It is safe to say that the earning potential of a midwifery career is high and will only continue to increase in the future due to the tremendous demand for CNMs all over the country.